zhaisilong/awesome-peptide/CONTRIBUTING.md

 pip install .

-python get_md.py  # to build markdown from csv
+awepep  # to build markdown from csv
 ```

 ## Assessment